Chase, Maryland

 Chase is an unincorporated community in eastern Baltimore County, Maryland, United States.

 Geography

 Chase is located at (39.3634413, -76.3710704).
-Chase is located on the waterfront of the Gunpowder River, Middle River, Dundee Creek, Saltpeter Creek, and Chesapeake Bay.
+Chase is located on the waterfront of the Gunpowder River, Middle River, Dundee Creek, Saltpeter Creek, and the Chesapeake Bay.
 Nearby places include Middle River, Bowleys Quarters, Essex, and Aberdeen Proving Grounds.

 History

 The community now known as Chase was founded as "Chase's Station" in 1850 as a stop for the Baltimore Railroad.
 Following the Civil War, Chase became populated by freed African American slaves, who established farms and residences along Eastern Avenue Extended.
 Founded later in the nineteenth century, the community of Bengies was similarly established as a rural African American community west of Chase along Eastern Avenue Extended.
 Eventually the two communities grew together and became known as Bengies-Chase, or simply Chase.
 From its inception until the mid-twentieth century, the primary employers were the Baltimore Railroad and local farms.
 Chase remained a primarily African American rural community until the mid-twentieth century, when Chase began to be used as a suburb of Baltimore City.

 During World War II, Chase received a population boost following the opening of the Glenn L. Martin Company aircraft plant in Middle River.

 On May 12, 1959, Capital Airlines Flight 75 crashed in Chase en route from La Guardia Airport to Atlanta Airport.

 From 1949 to 1969, the United States Army used Carroll Island (a large island near Chase), and Graces Quarters (a large peninsula between the Dundee Creek and Gunpowder River) to test and dispose of chemical weapons, including: VX (nerve agent), sarin, mustard gas, incapacitating agents, and other lethal agents.
 These areas were considered to be a part of Aberdeen Proving Grounds and were the only part of Aberdeen Proving Grounds within Baltimore County.
 The chemicals at these sites were dumped in open pits, with no precautions taken against groundwater contamination and few records kept of exactly what was dumped where.
 In the 1980s, groundwater testing revealed contamination, and on February 21, 1990, the area was listed as one of Superfund's "most serious uncontrolled or abandoned hazardous waste sites."
 Some cleanup was completed in the 1990s but most remains unfinished.
 These sites remain off-limits to the public and undeveloped due to extreme contamination.